hanford/next-static-manifest/README.md

 |   |-- blog/posts/[id]/[authorId].html
 ```

-Your `next-static-manifest` will look this:
+The `next-static-manifest.json` will look this:

 ```json
 [